WICG/portals/README.md

 [Document Policy](https://w3c.github.io/webappsec-permissions-policy/document-policy.html) provides a means for documents to configure restrictions on themselves.
 The impact on portals is the same as with iframes: the `<portal>` element, like the `<iframe>` element, gets a `policy=""` attribute, which can be used to set a required document policy that the portaled page must send via its own `Document-Policy` HTTP response header.

 This could be used, for example, by an aggregator which wants to enforce that content previewed in a `<portal>` follows performance best practices.
 You can see a similar [`<iframe>` example in the document policy explainer](https://github.com/w3c/webappsec-permissions-policy/blob/master/document-policy-explainer.md#enforcing-performance-best-practices-on-embedded-content).

-Note that because document policies are set once for a document, and are applied by the portaled content to itself, they would apply even after activation.
+Note that because document policies are set once for a document, and are applied by the portaled content to itself, they would apply even after the portaled page is activated.
+However, upon activation, we would remove the document policy from the newly top-level browsing context's required document policies.
+Now that the browsing context is no longer a guest, the host does not have the ability to prevent navigation within it.

 ## Summary of differences between portals and iframes